Skip to main content

 Summary

-Often, you may want a certain key position to alter which layers are enabled, change the default layer, etc. Some of those behaviors are still in the works; the ones that are working now are documented here.
+Often, you may want a certain key position to alter which layers are enabled, change the default layer, etc. Below are the list of behaviors that can be used to activate and deactivate layers.

 Momentary Layer